Direct Phase Determination by Multi-Beam

 can be found the phase of the g reflection cancels since .
 If is known, the calculation of is stra ightforward.
 In 'Direct Methods' triplets like (5) are called relationships.

 The direct measurement of phase relationships between X-ray reflections is only possible by means of an interference experiment.
-Hereby, it is necessary to superpose two waves with exactly the same wave vector K. If two waves with amplitudes A.B and phases interfere the resulting intensity is given by1
+Hereby, it is necessary to superpose two waves with exactly the same wave vector K. If two waves with amplitudes A.B and phases interfere the resulting intensity is given by

 Equation (6) shows that the intensity depends on the phase difference of the two waves.
 The idea how this can be achieved in a diffraction experiment by means of a three-beam case was born already in 1949 by Lipscomb.

-1It has been assumed that they have the same K vectors, so the Kr term in the complex exponential functions has already been omitted.
+It has been assumed that they have the same K vectors, so the Kr term in the complex exponential functions has already been omitted.

 2 Three-beam interference

-In a three-beam case there are besides the origin two other reciprocal lattice nodes on the Ewald sphere.
-This can for example be achieved by the so-called y-scan technique.
+y-scan technique.
 Hereby, one reciprocal lattice vector h is brought to its diffraction position.
 This reflection is considered to be the primary one.
 By means of a rotation around h a secondary reciprocal lattice node G is turned on to the Ewald sphere.
 This situation is depicted in Fig. 1.
-The secondary wavefield with K(g) can in part be diffracted by the reciprocal
+The secondary wavefield with K(g) can in part be diffracted by the reciprocalFigure 1: Three-beam case: schematical representation in crystal and reciprocal space with primary reflection h and secondary reflection g; for simplicity all three K vectors are drawn co-planar.< /P>

-lattice vector h-g into K(h) direction2.
-Therefore, two wavefields are propagated in K(h) direction, the primary one scattered from the h net planes which has a phase shift (h) and the so-called Umweg wave (detour wave) scattered from g and h-g with the corresponding phase shift (g) + (h–g).
+2. Therefore, two wavefields are propagated in K(h) direction, the primary one scattered from the h B> net planes which has a phase shift (h) and the so-called Umweg wave (detour wave) scattered from g and h-g with the corresponding phase shift (g) + (h–g).
 According to (6) the intensity in direction K(h) should depend on ((g) + (h–g)–(h)) and on the amplitudes of the primary and the Umweg wave.
 This qualitative interpretation already proposed by Lipscomb (1949) is however not sufficient t o describe the intensities during a three-beam case.
 For an exact description the dynamical theory of diffraction has to be applied (Colella, 1974; Pinsker 1978; Hümmer & Billy, 1982; Chang, 1984; Chang, 1987: Weckert & Hümmer 1990; Weck ert & Hümmer, 1997).
 It is beyond the scope of this article to give a full treatment of this theory for the three- or multi-beam case.
 For further reading please consult the cited literature.
 Here only the basic results for understanding the prin ciples of three-beam diffraction will be summarized.
 In a perturbational approach (Bethe approximation (Bethe, 1928)) the amplitude in K(h) direction can be written as (Weckert & Hümmer, 1997)

 (7)

-hereby , D denote the amplitudes of the wave fields, aij are coupling scalar products, G = rel2/pVuc is a constant characterizing the coupling
+aij are coupling scalar products, G = rel2/pVuc is a constant characterizing the coupling

-2The same holds for the wavefield with K(h) via g-h into K(g) direction.
+The same holds for the wavefield with K(h) via g-h into K(g) direction.

-between the crystals electrons and X-rays, re = 2.81 10-15 m is the classical electron radius and the resonance terms R(hm) are given by
+e = 2.81 10-15 m is the classical electron radius and the resonance terms R(hm) are given by

 (8)

-The angle represents either for hm = h or for hm = g, Ko is the wave vector of the incident radiation inside the crystal.
+m = h or for hm = g, Ko is the wave vector of the incident radiation inside the crystal.
 Since K< /B>(hm) = Ko + hm holds from (8) it is obvi ous that if absorption is taken into account the resonance terms R(hm) behave like Lorentzians with a phase shift from O to if a re ciprocal lattice vector moves from the inside (|K(hm)| < |Ko|) to the outside (|K(hm)| > |Ko|) of the Ewald sphere.
 For the further discussion we assume that N 1 holds in (7).
 Comparing (7) with (6) the total phase difference for the interference of the two waves can be deduced:

 (9)